Mazin-Hnewa/MS-DAYOLO/README.md

 ## Installation
 Please follow the instruction in [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) to install the requirments to compile Darkent and use YOLOv4 object detector.

+## Example Usage
+An example of adapting from Kitti dataset to Cityscapes dataset is provided:
+1- run `make` to compile darknet
+2-

 ## Citation
 ```
 @INPROCEEDINGS{ms-dayolo,